 In the late afternoon Byron and I took his inflatable and went for a swim.
 I then helped him take the boat out of the water and drive it to his house in Katevati.
 I then returned to Thetis for a hot shower.
 My friend Manos Castrinakis called while I was gone and left a voice mail message.
 He wants to join me for a few days.
 I called him back but he was not in, I too left him a voice mail message.

 Later Byron and Ivi came and we three went up the hill from Koundouros to the St. George restaurant where we had a fairly nice dinner.
 After dinner we all went aboard Thetis and watched the moon while sipping sweet Samos Moschato wine.
 We then said our good-byes because they will be taking an early morning ferry to get back to Athens.

-In the mean time, the wind here is appreciably down and the latest Navtex forecast calls for force 5-6 in the Kafireas strait with gradual diminishing of its force.
-If it seems OK, I will leave too tomorrow morning for either Batsi, Andros or for Vourkari in the NW of Kea.
+In the mean time, the wind here is appreciably down and the latest Navtex forecast called for force 5-6 in the Kafireas strait with gradual diminishing of its force.
+If it seems OK, I too will leave tomorrow morning for either Batsi, Andros or for Vourkari in the NW of Kea.

 The total distance for this leg was 144 M in 25.7 sailing hours out of which 15.7 were solo.